codefresh-io/docs.codefresh.io/_docs/pipelines/triggers/git-triggers.md

 * *Trigger Name* - a freetext trigger name (required).
 * *Description* - a freetext description (optional).
 * *Repository* - you can select any repository even something different than the one that is used for the code checkout.
-* *Commit Checkbox* - if enabled will trigger this pipeline for any commit.
-* *PR Checkboxes* - various checkboxes for filtering the Pull request event.
+* *Trigger by* - Options for commits and PRs.

-The commit checkbox (by default it is enabled) means that this pipeline will run for *any* commit as long as its source branch matches the naming scheme.
+    The *Push Commit* option, enabled by default, means that this pipeline will run for *any* commit as long as its source branch matches the naming scheme.
 This includes commits on pull requests.

-The PR checkboxes mean that this pipeline will run only on the respective events that happen on a Pull Request.
-You can select multiple checkboxes to further fine-tune the exact event.
-If you are interested in all events, select the checkbox *Any Pull Request event*.
+    The *PR* options mean that this pipeline will run only on the respective events that happen on a Pull Request.
+You can select multiple options to further fine-tune the exact event.
+If you are interested in all events, select *Any Pull Request event*.

     >The individual Pull request checkboxes are available only for GitHub repositories.

+## Skip triggering pipeline on commit
+The default behavior triggers the pipeline on a commit action.
+Override the default behavior by adding any one of the predefined strings anywhere in the commit message.

+>Remember to include the opening and closing parentheses when adding the strings.

+* `[skip ci]`
+* `[ci skip]`
+* `[no ci]`
+* `[skip codefresh]`
+* `[codefresh skip]`

 ## Configure Filter Settings